newhavenrb/conferences/Essentials-of-Product-Development.md

 * Here, designer design these screens.
 Programmer, implement those designs.
 * "Scratch the ground in a bunch of places and you get nowhere.
 Focus in one place, and you make a hole."

+What to do:

-Instead, focus on one thing.
+* Instead, focus on one thing.
+* Maybe don't split out by role...